plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_metamer.md

 ## Synthesize the adversarial image

 To qualify as an adversarial example, the image must satisfy two requirements: (1) the perturbation in image space is small and (2) the model outputs an incorrect classification with high confidence ({cite:alp}`goodfellow_explaining_2015`).
-By starting with the original image and changing pixel values until the model output representation is matched between the synthesized and target images, we can satisfy the second requirement.
+By starting with the original image and changing pixel values until the model output representation is matched between the synthesized and target images, the model should misclasify the synthesized image.
 However, we also need to constrain the synthesized image to be close to the original image in pixel space.
 To do this we define a penalty function that calculates the Mean Squared Error (MSE) between the original and synthesized images.
 In the penalty function we also add another term that penalizes the range of the synthesized image pixel values being outside 0 and 1.

 ```{code-cell} ipython3
 def custom_penalty(image):